apjansing/Nifi-Processors/README.md

 Create issues if you want a processor made or for improvements you think I should make to existing processors.

-Current processors are:\n
+Current processors are:

-JsonFlattener - Functioning.\r
+JsonFlattener - Functioning.

 JsonAccordion - Functioning.